 - Multiply the figure by 4 to get the total respiration rate per minute.

-Checking your cat’s capillary refill time:
+Checking your cat’s capillary refill time

-- Lift up the cat’s upper lip and place your finger on the gum above the upper teeth, apply a moderate amount of pressure so that the gum turns white.
+- Lift the cat’s upper lip and place your finger on the gum above the upper teeth, apply a moderate amount of pressure so that the gum turns white.

 - Remove your finger and count how long it takes for your cat’s gums to return to their normal pink colour.

-Assessing your cat’s gums:
+Assessing a cat’s gums